ros-event-camera/metavision_driver/README.md

 ```
-[ INFO] [1627733695.115154898]: rate[Mevs] avg:   0.007, max:   1.000, out sz:    3.06 ev, %on:  48
+[ INFO] [1627733695.115154898]: rate[Mevs] avg:   0.007, max:   1.000, out sz:    3.06 ev, %on:  48 qs: 0
 ```
-Prints out the average and maximum event rate (in million events per second) over the ``statistics_print_interval``.
-Note that for efficiency reasons the last column, the percentage of ON events, is only computed if a subscriber to the event topic is connected.
+Prints out the average and maximum event rate (in million events per second), the size (in number of events) of the outgoing ROS message, and the maximum queue size (only non-zero if running in multithreaded mode) over the ``statistics_print_interval``.
+Note that for efficiency reasons the percentage of ON events, is only computed if a subscriber is connected to the event topic.

+## CPU load

+Here are some performance numbers on an 16 thread (8-core) AMD Ryzen 7480h with max clock speed of 2.9GHz.
+All numbers were obtained by producing maximum event rates (50Mevs) with a SilkyEVCam:

+- driver idle, no subscriber: 47% CPU load
+- driver (nodelet) + dummy client connected (going through network): driver at 129%
+- combined driver + rosbag record nodelet (i.e. no network traffic): combined at 192%
+- separate driver (nodelet) and rosbag (nodelet): driver at 135%, rosbag nodelet at 110% (adds up to 245%, so about 50% more than running nodelets combined)
+- combined driver + rosbag record nodelet (i.e. no network traffic), but with ``use_multithreading`` parameter for the driver: combined at 230%.

 ## License

 This software is issued under the Apache License Version 2.0.